alumina-lang/alumina/README.md

 It has the following conveniences over C:

 - Generics (duck-typed, similar to C++ templates, but without specializations)
+- [Unified call syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) for functions in scope
 - Lambdas (stateless only, closures are not supported)
 - Module system, namespaces and 2-pass compilation (no header files and forward declarations needed)
 - Block expressions
-- Richer type system: slices, tuples, unit and never types
+- Richer type system: strong enums, slices, tuples, unit and never types.
+Also some type inference (though not full Hindley-Milner)

 Alumina can be thought of as Go without a garbage collector and runtime.
-Unlike C++, Rust and D is not a RAII language and requires manual memory management.
+Unlike C++, Rust and D is not a RAII language and requires manual memory management and is not memory-safe.

 ## Motivating example